EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.array.md

 ### tools.array.array_select

 Select lines in an array which columns satisfay some criteria.
 Package: Util.array Description: Given a matrix, select lines which their column fullfill a specific criteria.
-For example, the values in the second
+For example, the values in the second columns are in some range or follow a specific criterion.